Tuesday, May 18, 2021

 18 rue Antoine Bourdelle; http://www.bourdelle.paris.fr; 15th arrondissement, Metro: Montparnasse-Bienvenüe (Closed Mondays; Free; Fee for temp exhibits)

 Antoine Bourdelle studied at the Ecole des Beaux Arts in Paris and became an assistant to Rodin in 1893.
 Bourdelle’s colossal sculptures are on display in his former home, studio and garden, tucked away on a side street in the bustling Montparnasse district.
-The lovely garden is a great spot to repose after hours of sightseeing; bring a book and a snack.
+The lovely garden is a great spot to repose after hours of sightseeing; there's also a new café-restaurant.

 Musée Zadkine